Admission to the M.P.P. Program

 Prospective students are welcome to visit the program or to speak with Jackson staff.
 We hold information sessions several times in the fall of each year.
 Please visit our admissions events page for a list of upcoming events.

-The Institute hosts online chats for prospective students during the fall admissions season and over the summer.
+Jackson hosts online chats for prospective students during the fall admissions season and over the summer.
 The webinars provide an overview of the admissions process and a Q&A session with admissions staff.
 Visit our admissions events page for a list of upcoming sessions.
 You can also view past webinars on our archive page.